Jane E. Willis

 Jane has been interviewed for her antitrust experience by various publications including The Wall Street Journal, The Boston Globe, Los Angeles Times, Fortune, Legal Times, National Law Journal, Competition Law 360, Health Law 360, Modern Healthcare, Reuters, Associated Press, and Bloomberg News Services.

 Representative Antitrust Transactional Matters Include:

 Jane has extensive experience in antitrust merger advocacy at the Federal Trade Commission, including before the Mergers I and Mergers 4 groups, which review pharmaceutical, medical device, and health care transactions.
-By way of example, Jane has handled merger advocacy for transactions involving neurosurgery, cardiac surgery, and radiology.
-Jane has advocated to the FTC or state attorneys general in connection with hospital and health care transactions in many states, including: New York, New Jersey, California, Massachusetts, Florida, Georgia, Texas, Arizona, Colorado, Louisiana, Utah, Maine, New Hampshire, Rhode Island, and Connecticut.
+By way of example, Jane has advised on antitrust transactions involving hospitals, outpatient facilities, and specific physician specialties, such as cardiology and anesthesiology.
+Jane has advised and advocated on behalf of health care clients in many states, including: New York, New Jersey, California, Massachusetts, Florida, Georgia, Texas, Arizona, Colorado, Utah, Maine, New Hampshire, and Connecticut.

 Representative Litigation Matters Include:

 - Boston Children’s Hospital.
 Successfully defeated three preliminary injunction attempts, and successfully defeated a challenge to a determination of need, brought by opponents of a much needed modernization and expansion project to build, among other things, a state-of-the-art NICU and heart center at Boston Children’s Hospital.